Culture of Thailand: Etiquette

 Thai culture values serenity and avoids conflict and sudden displays of anger.
 Visitors should take care not to create conflict and handle disagreements with a smile, without assigning blame.
 The concept of sanuk emphasizes that life should be fun, and Thais often display positive emotions in social interactions.
 Respect for hierarchy is essential, and the custom of bun khun highlights indebtedness to parents, guardians, teachers, and caretakers.
 It involves slow-acting accounting of an exchange based on locally interpreted scales and measures.
 The bidet shower is common in Thai toilets, as evidenced by an uproar by parliamentarians when it was disclosed that the new parliament building was not equipped with bum guns.

 Thai customs regarding monks prohibit physical contact between them and women, leading to various methods being employed to avoid accidental contact.
 Women make offerings by placing them at the feet of the monk, on a cloth or table, and blessings are applied using the end of a candle or stick.
 Laypersons are expected to sit or stand with their heads lower than the monk's.
 Feet should be pointed away from Buddha images in temples, and footwear should be removed before entering homes or sacred areas.

 Thai dining etiquette has also been influenced by the introduction of the fork and spoon during the reign of King Rama IV and King Rama V. These utensils have become the norm for dining in Thailand, as they are better suited for eating Thai food than the traditional fork and knife.
 In addition to using spoons and forks, Thai people also commonly use chopsticks, knives, and their hands to eat, depending on the type of food and the occasion.

 National anthem and respect for the flag and king

-Thai people stand for the royal anthem of Thailand at the 2009 Red Cross Fair, Royal Plaza (Bangkok).

 Thailand has a daily national anthem played by all media outlets at 08:00 and 18:00, during which Thais pay homage to the flag by standing at attention.
 Students sing the anthem in front of the flag every school day.
 The practice originated in 1935 and is now mandated by the Flag Act of 1979, which imposes a fine of up to 2,000 baht and one year imprisonment for not observing the custom.
 The royal anthem of the King of Thailand is also played before movies, concerts, and sporting events, and everyone is expected to stand.